django-cms/django-cms/docs/how_to/install.rst

 Templates
 =========

-django CMS requires at least one template for its pages.
+django CMS requires at least one template for its pages, so you'll need to add :setting:`CMS_TEMPLATES` to your settings.
 The first template in the :setting:`CMS_TEMPLATES` list will be the project's default template.

 ::